AnthonyEllis06/AnthonyEllis06.github.io/_includes/install_instructions.md

 ```

 ## Additional Notes
-- Defualt login credentials for the admin page are:
+- Default login credentials for the admin page are:
     - username: admin
     - password: adminpassword